pm2-hive/pm2-hive.github.io/docs/features/monitoring.md

 ## Memory threshold

-PM2 allows to restart an application based on a memory limit.
+PM2 allows to reload (auto fallback to restart) an application based on a memory limit.
 Please note that the PM2 internal worker, checking memory and related, start every 30 seconds, so you may wait a bit before your process get restarted automatically on memory threshold.

 ### CLI